Spellbinder (board game): Reception

 In The Space Gamer No. 33, David Ladyman found many problems with the game and commented that "Despite the impressive number of names listed in the credits (including five playtesters), I get the distinct impression that this little [...] game was not felt worthy of the careful design and playtesting most wargames receive before issue.
 I find it regrettable that Task Force's fantasy games are not living up to the reputation of their other releases."

+Clayton Miner reviewed Spellbinder for Pegasus magazine and stated that "Spellbinder remains an interesting game for 1 to 4 players despite one or two glitches, and should provide players with an afternoon of enjoyment."

 In Issue 27 of Simulacrum, Brian Train noted, "This is a fairly simple game that incorporates a limited amount of 'chrome' rules."
 However, Train felt that all games tended to have the same outcome, saying, "Because the victory conditions are the same for all scenarios, and the highest number of points are awarded for controlling Yof-Pintre, play becomes very stereotyped and all games involve one big battle in the centre of the board."